 Removing an authorized user from a credit card is pretty easy.
-You can call the credit card issuer using the number on the back of your credit card and request the authorized user be removed from the credit card.
-If you have multiple authorized users and you’re only removing one, make sure you specify which user you’d like to remove from the account.
+You can call the credit card issuer at the number on the back of your credit card and request that the authorized user be removed from the credit card.
+If you have multiple authorized users but are only removing one, make sure you specify which user you’d like to remove from the account.

-You can following up your request with a letter to provide you with proof that you made the request.
+You can follow up your request with a letter to prove that you made the request.
 For example, you can write “Per our phone conversation on 7/17/2020, I would like to remove Jane Doe’s authorized user status from my account ending in 1234 effective 7/17/2020.”

-It's helpful to let the authorized user know you’re removing them from the account, so they know not to try to use their card.
-Otherwise, they could be unpleasantly surprised with a declined transaction after trying to use their credit card to make a purchase.
+It's helpful to let the authorized user know that you’re removing them from the account, so they know not to try to use their card.
+Otherwise, they could be unpleasantly surprised with a declined transaction after trying to use that credit card to make a purchase.

 Removing Yourself as an Authorized User

 In some cases, the card issuer may require the primary account holder to make this kind of change to the account.
 If this isn't possible, and the credit card company won’t remove you without the primary account holder’s permission, you can as least use the credit report dispute process to have the account removed from your credit report.
 That way, the account history will no longer affect your credit score.

-The primary cardholder is solely responsible for repaying back any purchases made by the authorized user while they were listed on your account.
+The primary cardholder is solely responsible for paying back any purchases made by the authorized user while they were listed on your account.
 Your credit card agreement overrides any verbal agreements you had with the authorized user to pay their share of the credit card bill.

 What About a Joint Cardholder?

 There is no process for removing a joint cardholder from a credit card account.
 Joint cardholders apply for and hold the credit card together.
 Both parties’ are equally responsible for the credit card balance and remain on the account for as long as it's open.